 Cochlear Implant Program Resources

-Here are guidelines on speech and language development that may help you decide if your child is experiencing hearing problems.
+These guidelines on speech and language development may help you decide if your child needs a speech and language evaluation with a speech-language pathologist.

 AB develops cutting-edge cochlear implant technology that restores hearing to those with severe-to-profound hearing loss.